 When bok choy flowers, you can harvest the seeds if you're growing an heirloom variety.
 (Seeds from hybrid plants may not germinate; if they do, second-generration plants may not grow true to type.)
 Allow a group of plants to remain standing -- ideally two to three or more for pollination purposes -- until the flowers turn into seed pods.
 As the seeds mature, the pods turn from green to brown as they dry out.
 Cut off the pods and put them in a paper bag for a few weeks then break open the pods and dump the seeds into a separate paper bag.
 Store them in a dry spot until next planting season.
 Properly stored seeds can remain viable for up to five years.

 How to Prevent Bolting

 Bok choy bolts (flowers and then goes to seed) rapidly in hot weather, but you can slow the process by growing from seed in late summer and early fall.
 In mild climates, plant bok choy in late fall and grow it through the winter.
 Bolting also occurs when optimal spring temperatures turn cold for a prolonged period and then suddenly warm again.
 Plants that are larger and more mature are affected the most by these changes in temperatures.

-You can even grow bok choy through the winter even in areas with mild frosts.
+You can even grow bok choy through the winter in areas with mild frosts.
 Bolting is less likely to occur by planting transplants that haven't been stressed, keeping the garden weed-free and maintaining consistent water practices.
-Also, look for bolt-resistant varieties like "Joi-choi" and "Chin-Chiang."
-Keep in mind that these species can spread invasively in some areas, so plan appropriate containment strategies to keep them under control.
+Also, look for bolt-resistant cultivars like Joi-Choi and Chin-Chiang.